-- the employee must have given notice, before taking leave, that the leave was for military service - the employee must have spent no more than five years on leave for military service (with some exceptions) - the employee must have been released from military service under honorable conditions, and the employee must report back or apply for reinstatement within specified time limits (these limits vary depending on the length of the employee's leave).
+- the employee must have given notice, before taking leave, that the leave was for military service - the employee must have spent no more than five years on leave for military service (with some exceptions) - the employee must have been released from military service under honorable conditions, and - the employee must report back or apply for reinstatement within specified time limits (these limits vary depending on the length of the employee's leave).

 Workers must be returned to the position they would have held had they been continuously employed throughout their leave, as long as they are otherwise qualified for that job.
-This means that you are entitled to more than simple reinstatement to your old position; you also have the right to receive any promotions, increased pay, or additional job responsibilities you would have gotten had you never taken leave-but only if you are qualified to do that job.
-If you are not qualified, your employer must try to get you qualified.
-You are also entitled to the benefits and seniority you would have earned had you been continuously employed.
-For purposes of your employer's benefits plans and leave policies, the time you spent on leave must be counted as time worked.
+This means that you are entitled to more than simple reinstatement to your old position; you also have the right to receive any as time worked.